 Seeing the sights in Toronto shouldn’t be interrupted by having to visit ATMs to snag some cash.
 Instead, visit a currency exchange office or order Canadian dollars ahead of time so you can spend more time at the CN Tower or enjoying delicacies at the St. Lawrence Market.

 Located just north of the Entertainment District in downtown Old Toronto, this money changer has over 100 currencies for sale.
-You can also order cash online to be picked up later.
+Or, order cash online for pickup later.
 It’s open seven days a week and also offers a currency buyback program.

 2. Wall Street Finance

-You can find this exchange store on Yonge Street in the heart of downtown, open six days a week.
-You can exchange currencies for more than 50 countries and pay with cash or debit card in store.
+You’ll find this exchange store on Yonge Street in the heart of downtown, open six days a week.
+Exchange currencies for more than 50 countries and pay with cash or debit card in store.